31 March - 4 April 2022

 If the trip cannot go ahead in October due to Covid-19, we will postpone the trek to a new date and offer you the choice of being transferred to the new date or a full refund.
 We are very hopeful that it will go ahead as planned in the Autumn.

 We can take between 20 and 60 trekkers on this trip, but would expect a group size of 40-60.

 This trekking challenge is all about endurance fitness rather than speed and it is certainly not a race.
 Try to train with your day-pack on your back and get used to drinking and carrying water during your training.
 Sticking to our training plan will really pay off.
 Although the desert is fairly flat, the heat will have an impact on your fitness levels and your endurance, and the loose sand on parts of the trek can be tiring to walk over.
 You will be up early in the mornings and trekking for approximately 6-8 hours each day so good fitness is very important.
 Distances are misleading in this type of terrain, and it’s more useful when training to think about the hours you need to walk for!
 This trek is achievable for most people provided they train well in advance.

+You will need to be 18 prior to the departure of the trip.
 If you are over 65, the only additional requirement is that you provide a medical certificate from your doctor confirming that you are fit and healthy to participate in the challenge.

 In order to cover the cost of your place, you will need to individually raise the target.
 We do encourage teams to sign up, but each individual team member will be required to hit the overall target.

 We will support you with both challenges of raising your sponsorship money and your training.
 We provide fundraising support, sponsor forms and publicity tips.

 Our training plan will help you achieve the level of fitness you'll need and we'll keep in touch regularly to hear how you are getting on.
 We also organise a pre-event information session which is a great opportunity to find out more about the challenge, meet fellow participants and share tips on fundraising and training.